Michael78912/tbip/README.md

-# python-install
+# TBIP

-### a package for building installers with python
+## Tool for Building Installers with Python

-python install aims at being a very flexible package, used to build an installer, with very many options.
+this module aims at being a very flexible package, used to build an installer, with very many options.
 it is able to have multiple data files, built into a single script, using an archive, which is then put in the installer script as a string. it should support multiple interfaces, including a CLI, a GUI, and one with no interaction at all. you should also be able to design your own, with a bit more work.